fong31h/fong31h.github.io/_posts/2023-12-14-data-collection-post.md

 ### Step 3: Cleaning the Data

-At this point, I had the data, but I just had to organize and clean it.
+At this point, I had the data, so I just had to organize and clean it.
 This ended up being a lengthy process.
 The data was structured in an intricate, multi-layered tangle that required extensive testing and exploration in order to understand.
 Each artists info was contained inside a dictionary, which contained another dictionary, which contained a list of dictionaries, which contained more dictionaries (that's not even an exaggeration).
 With the help of for loops and list comprehensions, I eventually managed to get the majority of it into a data frame.

 One aspect that was particularly tricky though, was genre.
 Since each artist had between 3-6 different genres attached to their name, I had to choose how I wanted to structure it in the final data frame.
 There were also dozens of genres that were obscure or rare that I didn't want to use.
-Lastly the genres all had different spellings, so one artist might be 'hip hop', while another one was 'Hip-hop'.
-Eventaully though, I was able to solve these problems and create three columns so that each artist had three genres associated with them.
+Lastly the genres all had different spellings, so one artist might be 'hip hop', while another one was 'Hip-hop', and so on.
+Eventaully though, I was able to solve these problems and I created three columns so that each artist had three genres associated with them.

 Unfortunately, the last.fm API was missing two pieces of information that I felt would be very useful for analysis: sex, and age.
-I ended up using wikipedia to get this information manually, which took a couple of hours.
+I ended up using Wikipedia to get this information manually, which took a couple of hours.

 ### Ethical Considerations, Conclusion, Link